 Possibly the Randonautica app utilizes some kind of chaos magic, a form of modern occultism that relies on the idea that "belief is a tool for achieving effects."
 In chaos magick, as in Randonautica, "nothing is true and everything is permitted."

 It's simple logic: If you go somewhere expecting to find something coincidental or eerie—or if you just truly open your mind to the possibility that strange forces might be afoot—they'll probably appear.

-That's part of the magic of real travel.
+That's part of the magic of travel in general.
 You see things you'd never ordinarily see, make connections, and discover that the world is a lot stranger than you ever imagined.